Learning Outcomes

 A group of citizens sues Congress, claiming that a federal statute violates the Guarantee Clause by failing to provide a republican form of government.
 Should the federal court hear the case?

-Answer: No. Claims under the Guarantee Clause are classic political questions and are nonjusticiable.
-The Constitution assigns this issue to Congress, and there are no judicially manageable standards for deciding what constitutes a "republican form of government."
+No. Claims under the Guarantee Clause are classic political questions and are nonjusticiable.
+The Constitution assigns this issue to the political branches, and there are no judicially manageable standards for deciding what constitutes a "republican form of government."

 Worked Example 1.2